valerielim/Mathematics_For_Machine_Learning--Imperial/week2/W2 – Assignment – Dot Product of Vectors.md

-# Week2 - Dot Project of Vectors
+# Week2 - Dot Product of Vectors

 Practice assignment walkthrough.
 Workings at the top, screenshots at the bottom.